 Fostering collaboration and unleashing creativity

 What is design thinking?
-Truly innovative companies don’t just employ designers, they enable every single person in their team to work together to design solutions that improve the business and its products from the inside out.
+Truly innovative organizations don’t just employ designers, they enable every single person in their team to work together to design solutions that improve the team culture and its products and services from the inside out.
 Design thinking is a methodology that comes from the creative process and is built around a set of principles – empathy with users, a discipline for prototyping, and tolerance for failure chief among them – that helps develop a responsive, flexible organizational culture.

 Why do we need it?
 A number of elements at play in our province right now present the perfect environment for increased innovation.
 We see the need and desire to diversify our economy, including a growth in technology firms requiring highly skilled and creative employees.
 We have a strong and internationally recognized artistic community, as well as a growing, dynamic, and successful cadre of locally owned and based companies.
 Through participation in this project, members of the private, creative, and public sectors will strengthen relationships, address shared challenges, and build a common understanding of the economic and social impact that can be unlocked by working more collaboratively.

 What will this project entail?
 Over the course of 2019-2021, we will be presenting a number of informational, interactive, and training events, including: